Docs Index

 Click on a candidate’s name.
 A pop out on the right shows information on candidate score and ranking compared to other candidates tested on the same technology and at the same level.

-A candidate report is shown with an arrow pointing towards the display that says "Better than 95% of developers".
+A candidate report is shown with an arrow pointing towards the display that says "Better than 99% of professionals".

 For more information, check out understanding candidate reports.